 You’ll quickly be able to find ideas for local hashtags by checking the suggestions for a town, city, or state name.

 Don’t be afraid to be as specific as possible, drilling down to smaller locales rather than a whole city.
+If you are a food business looking for local influencers in London, you can try hashtags like #LondonFoodBlogger.
+This hashtag alone gives 371K+ results on Instagram.

 After you find influencers, you can use Modash to analyze their audience breakdown.
 What percentage of their audience is in your target location, check their engagement rate, audit for fake followers, and more.